isocpp/CppCoreGuidelines/docs/gsl-intro.md

 }
 ~~~

-A `span` supports range-`for` -- note this is zero-overhead and does not need to perform any range check, because the range-`for` loop is is known by construction not to exceed the range's bounds:
+A `span` supports range-`for` -- note this is zero-overhead and does not need to perform any range check, because the range-`for` loop is known by construction not to exceed the range's bounds:

 ~~~cpp
 void process_ints(span<int> s) {